WolframResearch/WolframWebEngineForPython/README.md

 #### --poolsize SIZE

-Allows you to change the default pool size for kernels.
+Wolfram Web Engine for Python will launch a pool of Wolfram Language kernels to handle incoming requests.
+Running more than one kernel can improve responsiveness if multiple requests arrive at the same time.
+The --poolsize option lets you change the number of kernels that will be launched.
 Defaults to 1.
 ```
 >>> python3 -m wolframwebengine --poolsize 4
 ----------------------------------------------------------------------